nauvane/babelish/content/docs/Working with documents/File formats/index.md

 Because such applications exist for all operating systems and for mobile devices as well as computers, a PDF file is said to be "platform-independent".

-There are also dedicated open-source applications like [AntFileConverter](https://www.laurenceanthony.net/software/antfileconverter/), which allow you to convert word-processor files or PDFs into plain text for use with corpus tools.
+There are also dedicated open-source applications like **[AntFileConverter](https://www.laurenceanthony.net/software/antfileconverter/)**, which allow you to convert word-processor files or PDFs into plain text for use with [corpus tools](/docs/applications/#corpora-tools).

 ### Image files